runrig-coop/hedgerows/index.md

 > the only science, and all other knowledge as primitive.

-Compare this with James Muldoon, writing in 2022, starting from the very next line I cited above, after he defines his concept of "data commodity fetishism:"
+Compare this with James Muldoon, writing in 2022, starting from the very next line I cited above where he defines his concept of "data commodity fetishism:"

 > When we understand data as a natural resource we mystify the true source of
 > its value in the human activity required to produce it. [...]
 Data is often